Luix-Sparta/tech258_cicd/cicd.md

 8. Specify the dev branch
 9. Click Additional Behaviours for the plugin
 10. Click Merge Before build
-11. Add name of repository `tech258-cicd`
+11. Add name of repository `origin`
 12. Add Branch to merge to `main`
 13. In "Build Environment" activate Provide Node & npm bin/ folder to PATH
+14. Go to "Post-build Actions" and add Git Publisher
+15. Enable "Push only if Build Succeeds" and Merge Results
 14. Go to Job 1 and add Job 2 as the post build step

 ### CD -